 If you decide to install Compass ceramic pool, you will receive detailed documentation for constructing company.

 The excavation bottom is filled with a subsoil layer of washed round gravel, poured on a geotextile and rammed.
 It´s also possible to prepare a concrete base plate, but Compass ceramic pool installation doesn’t require it, gravel bed settles the pool sufficiently.

 Once the skimmer, inlet nozzles, lights, hoses and pipes are fitted, the pool is gradually backfilled around by dry concrete mixture or gravel.
 At the same time pool is filled by water to balance the pressure exerted on the walls.

 The space under the stairs is always filled with dry concrete.

 FIG. Ceramic pool installation and back filling by dry concrete mixture

 Once the pool is settled, the pool technology installation begins – either in the pool shaft or in a room designated for this purpose (garage, basement, garden shed).

 7. Pool roofing

-Roofing rails are settled onto the concrete pool ring (if they are going to be imbedded at the paving level), or are settled after the tiles are layed.
+Roofing rails are settled onto the concrete pool ring (if they are going to be embedded at the paving level), or are settled after the tiles are laid.